emacs18/melpa-packages/doom-modeline-readme.txt

 - A workspace number segment for eyebrowse
 - A perspective name segment for persp-mode
 - A window number segment for winum and window-numbering
-- An indicator for modal editing state, including evil, god, ryo and xah-fly-keys, etc.
+- An indicator for modal editing state, including evil, overwrite, god, ryo and xah-fly-keys, etc.
 - An indicator for remote host
 - An indicator for current input method